 Panelists also determine how each food and beverage was used.
 They can report that the item was consumed as the "dish itself" or as an ingredient or addition to another dish.
 Example: With milk, if it is drank as a glass of milk it is considered the "dish itself" but if used in baking a cake it would be considered an "ingredient"

 INDEX

-Relative measure indicating if a group is well developed or underdeveloped compared to the rest of the population of interest Index < 80 is below average
+Relative measure indicating if a group is well developed or underdeveloped compared to the rest of the population of interest Index < 80 is below average Index > 120 is above average

 JUICE